 NOTE: Extensions cannot be granted to derivative family members who are still outside the United States and have never entered the United States in U nonimmigrant status.
 A statement should be included with the application if there are family members outside the United States who have not consular processed.
-Therefore, if the U-1 principal's status is extended, an amended approval notice will be issued for derivative family members outside the United States to facilitate the consular processing.
+Therefore, if the U-1 principal's status is extended, an amended approval notice will be issued for derivative family members outside the consular processing.